Legio VI Ferrata

 Before 119, VI Ferrata was moved to Arabia, from where it invaded Judaea during the revolt of Simon ben Kosiba (132-136).
 After this war, the Sixth stayed in Caparcotna in Galilee, which was soon surnamed Legio (modern Lejjun).

-VI Ferrata briefly served in Africa under the emperor Antoninus Pius (138-161), where it built a road.
+VI Ferrata briefly served in Africa under the emperor Antoninus Pius (r.138-161), where it built a road.
 Later, when a new war broke out between Rome and Parthia, the emperor Lucius Verus employed the Sixth in Mesopotamia (162-165) and it was probably involved in the capture of Ctesiphon, the capital of the Parthian Empire.
+During the first stage of this war, the legion's commander was Antistius Adventus, who was later transferred to II Adiutrix.

 The legion was still in Palestine in 215.
-It is possible that Severus Alexander (222-235) transferred it from Galilee to Phoenicia; however this may be, it is certain that the Sixth ironclad legion was still in existence during the reign of Philippus Arabs (244-249), who minted coins with the name of this unit.
-Its later history is not known but it seems likely that it disappeared during Valerian's defeat against the Sasanian Persians (260).
-Captive Roman soldiers were ordered to build a bridge at modern Shushtar and the city of Bishapur.
+It is possible that Severus Alexander (222-235) transferred it from Galilee to Phoenicia, but this is contested.
+The Sixth ironclad legion was honored by the emperor Philippus Arabs (244-249), who minted coins with the number of this unit.
+During the reign of Diocletian (284-305), we find the Sixth at Adrou (near Petra in Jordan).

 Like almost all Caesarian legions, the emblem of this legion was a bull.
 It also used the wolf-with-twins.